TERREMEMBER/znbase/docs/content/v2.2/explore/auto-sharding/docker.md

 ## 2. Examine tablets

-For each table, YugabyteDB creates 8 shards per node in the universe by default.
+For each table, ZNbaseDB creates 8 shards per node in the universe by default.
 In our example, since we have 3 nodes, we expect 24 tablets for each of the tables we created (the Redis and YCQL tables), or 48 tablets total.

 You can see the number of tablets per node in the Tablet Servers page of the master Admin UI, by going to `http://127.0.0.1:7000/tablet-servers`.
 The page should look something like the image below: